Carnarvon Airport – Spotting GuideSeptember 6, 2018

 MUSAL provides some special events during the year with aerial shows and opens the gates to the general public.

-If you are in Copacabana beach take the number 100 bus, get off at Procópio Ferreira square and get off in front of the Central do Brasil train station, get in the station and get the train "Santa Cruz branch" go with this train to Osvaldo station Cross, (are in total 14 stops) get off at this station and on the side street take the bus 917, it passes in front of the main entrance of the museum.
+If you are in Copacabana beach take the number 100 bus, get off at Procópio Ferreira square and get off in front of the Central do Brasil train station, get in the station and get the train "Santa Cruz branch" go with this train to Osvaldo Cruz Station, (are in total 14 stops) get off at this station and on the side street take the bus 917, it passes in front of the main entrance of the museum.
 Depending on the time there are other alterantivas of transport, number of buses etc, but will always be almost the same thing.

 Santo Dumont Airport: